 By Beryl Vaughan

 Ultimately, it will be your job to act as a Rosetta Stone for a Jury, so they can understand what your training has helped you understand.
-You think like a jury and talk like a doctor–a doctor who has the medical training of the jury.
+We use the same technique to reach attorneys.

 Like everyone, attorneys begin most searches with Google.
 They don’t use medical terminology.
 Sometimes they put on their armchair psychologist cap and misuse terms based on what they think they know.
 This doesn’t always work out for them.